 An asset's cost has two elements.
-The first element of cost is amounts you are taken to have paid to hold the asset, such as the purchase price.
-The second element of cost is the amount you are taken to have paid to bring the asset to its present condition (such as the cost of capital improvements to the asset).
-If you acquire an asset jointly, you work out your deduction for the decline in value of the asset based on your interest in the asset and not on the cost of the asset itself.
+The first element of cost is, generally, amounts you are taken to have paid to hold the asset, such as the purchase price.
+The second element of cost is, generally, the amount you are taken to have paid to bring the asset to its present condition, such as the cost of capital improvements to the asset.
+If more than one person holds a depreciating asset, each holder works out their deduction for the decline in value of the asset based on their interest in the asset and not on the cost of the asset itself.